A practical guide to Zendesk analytics: from operational metrics to strategic insights

 Zendesk analytics, primarily through Zendesk Explore, is your go-to for tracking and visualizing key performance indicators (KPIs) in customer service.
 It helps you monitor operational metrics and agent performance to keep your support running smoothly.

-Native Zendesk analytics (Explore) excels at counting but struggles with analyzing the unstructured text within ticket comments.
-This makes it difficult to uncover the underlying reasons why customers are experiencing issues or contacting support.
+Native Zendesk analytics (Explore) is an industry-leading tool for tracking and visualizing metrics.
+For deeper context regarding analyzing the unstructured text within ticket comments, Zendesk's ecosystem allows for seamless AI integration to uncover the underlying reasons why customers are experiencing issues.

 For daily operational reporting, focus on essential metrics like First Response Time (FRT), Average Handle Time (AHT), Customer Satisfaction (CSAT), Ticket Volume by Channel, and Resolution Rate.
 These provide a solid pulse on your team's day-to-day performance.